Best Medicare Supplement Plans in Minnesota (2026)

 Evaluate Financial Strength

 Check AM Best ratings and look for carriers with stable pricing patterns.
-Minnesota's 2026 annual open enrollment period (starting August) lets you change carriers without medical underwriting, making it easier to move to better-priced coverage.
+Minnesota's 2026 annual open enrollment period starts in August.
+You can switch carriers without medical underwriting during this window.

 4. 4